bigchaindb/site/_src/_usecases/supplychain/innogy.md

 - the creation of peer-to-peer energy cooperatives
 - energy wholesaling
 - confirmation, settlement, and billing
-- “blockchain-ifying” micro-grids and energy flexibilities, such as batteries
+- “blockchainifying” micro-grids and energy flexibilities, such as batteries

 As part of the Genesis of Things a a trusted, encrypted and open platform for the entire 3D printing supply chain is build up on blockchain technology.
 This approach allows Intellectual Property (IP) to scale globally and stay protected; each printed product has its own ID and digital product memory.